dernorberto/openhab/openhab2-usbZWave.md

 `SUBSYSTEM=="tty", ATTRS{idVendor}=="0658", ATTRS{idProduct}=="0200", SYMLINK+="USBzwave", GROUP="dialout", MODE="0666"`

 > sudo udevadm trigger

 ... or restart RPi

 the USB device is now accessible as `/dev/USBzwave`

 ### allow openhab to use that device as well

-If not told to, openhab will not be able to connect to new /dev/USBzwave device and limit itself to the ttyASMx devices.
+If not told so, openhab2 will not be able to connect to new `/dev/USBzwave` device and limit itself to the ttyACMx-named devices.
-As it's the apt repository installation, we need to customize the EXTRA_JVA_OPTS options.
+As it's the apt repository installation, we need to customize the `EXTRA_JAVA_OPTS` options.

 > vi /etc/default/openhab

 * add `-Dgnu.io.rxtx.SerialPorts=/dev/USBzwave` to `EXTRA_JAVA_OPTS=""`
 * result = `EXTRA_JAVA_OPTS="-Dgnu.io.rxtx.SerialPorts=/dev/USBzwave"`
-* note: The individual serial controller separated by ":" will be the only ones openhab2 will be able to use, so if you add only /dev/USBzwave, then openhab will not be able to use /dev/ttyACM0
+* note: The individual serial controller separated by ":" will be the only ones openhab2 will be able to use, so if you add only `/dev/USBzwave`, openhab will not be able to use `/dev/ttyACM0`

 > sudo service openhab2 restart

-### tell openhab where to connect to the USB serial controller
+### define in openhab2 where to connect to the USB serial controller

 * habmin
   * Configuration
   * Things
     * in this case, my *USB Serial Controller* (Aeon Labs Z-Stick Gen5)
     * Port Configuration
     * Serial Port
     * `/dev/USBzwave' then Save and keep an eye on the logs